ppy/osu-wiki/wiki/BBCode/en.md

 The `[profile]` tag is used to link to a user's osu! profile page using either their username or user ID.
 Unlike standard URL links, hovering over this tag displays an interactive user card.

-To create a profile link, provide:

-1. The user's numeric ID as the `userid` argument (without quotation marks).
-2. The user's username between the opening and closing tags.
+To create a profile link, users must specify two arguments: The user's numeric ID and their username.
+The former is specified as the `userid` argument (without quotation marks), while the latter is placed between the opening and closing tags.

 For best results, include both the correct user ID and its corresponding username.
 This ensures the link works as expected and also remains functional even if the username changes later.
 When specifying users only by their username, the link will not function once they change their username.